 We may voluntarily repay the Class A-2 Notes at any time; however, if repaid prior to certain dates we would be required to pay make-whole premiums.
-As of December 31, 2022, the make-whole premium associated with voluntary prepayment of the Class A-2-I Notes was zero and will remain as such.
-As of December 31, 2022, the make-whole premium associated with voluntary prepayment of the Class A-2-II Notes was approximately \$0.5 million; this amount declines each quarter to zero in June 2024.
-We would also be subject to a make-whole premium in the event of a mandatory prepayment required following certain rapid amortization events or certain asset dispositions.
+As of December 31, 2023, the make-whole premium associated with voluntary prepayment of the Class A-2-II Notes was zero and will remain as such.
+As of December 31, 2023, the make-whole premium associated with voluntary prepayment of the Class A-2 Notes was approximately \$43.5 million.
+We also would be subject to a make-whole premium in the event of a mandatory prepayment required following certain rapid amortization events or certain asset dispositions.
 The mandatory make-whole premium requirements are considered embedded derivatives that must be bifurcated for separate valuation.
-We estimated the fair value of these derivatives to be immaterial as of December 31, 2022, based on the probability-weighted discounted cash flows associated with either event.
+We estimated the fair value of these derivatives to be immaterial as of December 31, 2023, based on the probability-weighted discounted cash flows associated with either event.